 General Brooks graduated from West Point in 1980 and entered the U.S. Army as an officer.
-He is currently the Commander of U.S. forces in Korea.
+He was at one point the Commander of U.S. forces in Korea.

-General Brooks has held various commands before his current one:
+General Brooks has held various commands to include:

 - United Nations Command

 - 1st Infantry Division

 - 1st Brigade Combat Team, 3rd Infantry Division